 - Does your vendor provide a convenient way for parents and other caregivers to view the same information, in the same format, from home?

 - Is the information able to be viewed on the types of devices most familiar to and used by, people of child bearing age (tablets, smart phones, computers)?

-Does the education provider permit customizations for your organization?
+5. Does your provider permit customizations for your organization?

 - Standard customizations typically include basic logo identification, a welcome message from your hospital, and the ability for parents and the staff to easily track whether the parents have viewed the lessons you consider essential.

 - Paid customizations might include incorporating custom content into the program or providing content in other languages.
 This might include adding hospital-provided videos, text, success stories about your hospital, staff profiles, etc. The cost for custom programming will depend on the complexity of your request.

 - Does the education provider automatically provide full repair or replace warranties on any hardware (tablets, computers, etc.) that are part of their system?